owncloud/ocis-charts/README.md

 > [!WARNING]
 > As of 11.07.2024 we switched the branching model used in this chart. `main` will now contain the future oCIS 6 adjustments, while oCIS 5 will be contained in `stable-5`.
 Please change your chart usage accordingly.

+> [!WARNING]
+> https://github.com/owncloud/ocis-charts/pull/680 introduced a breaking change in the main branch.
+If you are updating from an older version please ensure that you took the changes into account.

 ## Usage

 [Helm](https://helm.sh) must be installed to use the charts.